 You’re probably wondering whether you should shop for a no-cost refinance and when is the right time to get one.

 Clark says that there are three different types of homeowners especially suited for doing a no-cost refinance rather than shopping for the lowest possible interest rate.

-If the record-low interest rates have piqued your interest — but you don’t have the money to pay for closing costs — you’re likely the top candidate for this type of loan.
+If the record-low interest rates have piqued your interest, but you don’t have the money to pay for closing costs, you’re likely a top candidate for this type of loan.